 Families usually experience great joy as they welcome newly adopted or foster children into their lives.
 When a child comes home, parents might start counseling right away, or the need may not arise until a later time, such as adolescence.
-Identifying the right adoption or foster therapist for your child can be challenging, especially if a parent is not familiar with the counseling field.
+Identifying the right adoption or foster therapist for your child can be challenging, especially if a parent is unfamiliar with counseling.

 This guest post from Carol Lozier, LCSW, gives parents direction for selecting an adoption or foster therapist for their child.
-There are many factors for each family to consider, from insurance and office location to the therapist’s degree and training.
-Any reputable therapist should be happy to answer questions about themselves and their practice.
+Each family has many factors to consider, from insurance and office location to the therapist’s degree and training.
+Any reputable therapist should happily answer questions about themselves and their practice.

 Questions to ask a prospective therapist.